 Valium and other benzodiazepines can cause various side effects.
 They include:

 - Disarray, hallucinations, or abnormal contemplation and behavior

 While this is anything but a thorough rundown of the potential impacts related to Valium use, it demonstrates exactly how powerful the drug is.

 If someone is overusing Valium, it may be time to look for warning signs of Valium dependence.
 Valium misuse and dependence have become commonplace in modern society.
 Often prescribed for momentary relief of muscle tension or anxiety, Valium can become something that an individual craves in the long run.

 In the U.S., anxiety, and stress have become common issues, so it is no coincidence that the number of prescriptions for Valium has skyrocketed.
 Valium and other BZDs are prescribed to ease seizures, muscle spasms, and anxiety.
 Regardless of this scope of restorative advantages, Valium has a high risk for dependence and addiction.
-Clinical direction recommends that it be utilized solely for short periods because tolerance manifests in many people with longer-term use.
+Clinical direction recommends that the drug be only for short periods, because tolerance manifests in many people with longer-term use.
 Tolerance forces these people to increase their dose.